Are Dachshunds Good with Kids? Family Guide

 Dachshunds are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 16-32 lbs and lifespan of 12-16 yrs, the Dachshund requires thoughtful care tailored to their specific breed characteristics.
+At 16-32 lbs and a 12-16 yrs lifespan, the Dachshund is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 Breed descriptions provide averages, not guarantees.
 Your Dachshund may differ significantly from the typical profile in energy, sociability, or health.

 Genetic Health Considerations: The Dachshund breed has documented susceptibility to IVDD, obesity, dental disease.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.